 Time of Day

-Static Peak Divide is a very strenuous, 16.3 mile (26.2 km) roundtrip hike with 5,100ft of elevation gain.
+Static Peak Divide is a very strenuous, 16 mi (25.7 km) RT out and back hike with 5,590 ft (1,700 m) of elevation gain and an average slope of 15%.
 The trail is often narrow and steep, with exposed roots and sections crossing rock faces.